ZJerry/VAE-BN/README.md

 ## Use Bayesian Network (in Matlab) for adversary detection and diagnosis

-   One should install the Bayesian network toolbox for Matlab, which have been provided in the repository.
+   One should install the Bayesian network toolbox for Matlab, which have been provided in the following google drive.
    One can refer to https://github.com/bayesnet/bnt for how to use the toolbox.
    There are two ways to run our code, either use the pretrained models and reproduce the results in the paper, or train the network.